Foundation Repair Dictionary

 G

-• Grade refers to the slope of the ground around a home, particularly how surface soil directs water toward or away from the foundation.
+The slope of the ground around a home, particularly how surface soil directs water toward or away from the foundation.
 Even small changes in grade can influence how water behaves near the structure.

 Grade tends to matter most when surface water consistently flows toward the foundation or collects near walls.
 In many cases, modest adjustments can improve conditions without structural intervention.